demographic-datasets-network/demographic-datasets-network.github.io/README.md

-## Welcome to the Repository for Small Area Datasets
+## Welcome to the Repository for Small Area Demographic Datasets

+This repository contains small area population estimates and demographic components of change.

-The purpose of this repository  is to support the:
+The purpose of this repository is to support research on:
- - development and evaluation of small area **estimation** methods
+ - the development and evaluation of small area **estimation** methods;
- - development and evaluation of small area **forecasting** methods
+ - the development and evaluation of small area **forecasting** methods; and
- - **researchers and practitioners** working in the small area field
+ - **researchers and practitioners** working in the small area field.

-We **define small area** as datasets where _most_ of the time series are for areas with total populations <100,000  or spatially distributed data with a resolution of 100m2 at the equator (or better).
+We define **small areas** as geographical areas with total populations <100,000, though we do include datasets where the majority of areas fall under this population threshold.

 To make these datasets as accessible as possible, files are provided in **csv format**.

-We invite demographers to **contribute to this repo** and to make suggestions on how to improve the way that the data is organised.
+We invite demographers to **contribute to this repository** and to make suggestions on how to improve the way that the data is organised.

-If you would like to contribute or make suggestions please **contact irina at: irina.grossman@unimelb.edu.au**
+If you would like to contribute or make suggestions please contact Irina at: **irina.grossman@unimelb.edu.au**

 ## Small Area Total Population Datasets